 How Soon Can You Be Intimate After Giving Birth?

-Though most doctors say to wait until your four- to six-week postpartum check-up, there really is no timetable set in stone.
-As long as you have your doctor’s go-ahead, and your physical, mental and emotional health is on track – you can ease back into intimacy.
+Though most doctors say to wait until your four- to six-week postpartum check-up, there really is no timetable set in stone for having sex after giving birth.
+As long as you have your doctor’s go-ahead, and your physical, mental, and emotional health is on track – you can ease back into intimacy.
+When determining your personal timeline for postpartum intimacy, there are several important factors to consider.
+Keep reading to learn more about these factors and gain valuable insights to help you navigate your personal timeline for intimacy after giving birth.

 Some women feel comfortable with intimacy after four- to six-weeks, but that doesn't mean your individual body will be ready – or not ready, for that matter.
 On the other hand, at eight weeks you might still find you're still too tired or too sore.
 The key is to listen to your body and don’t rush into anything until you feel physically ready.